Tejas Parasher

 Biography

 Tejas Parasher is Assistant Professor of Political Theory in the Department of Political Science and at the UCLA International Institute.
-He is the author of Radical Democracy in Modern Indian Political Thought (Cambridge 2023), the first study of a neglected tradition of participatory democracy in South Asia.
-His research interests lie in the relationship between empire, democracy, and constitutionalism within modern political and legal thought.
-His current research project explores the critique of political parties in twentieth-century anti-colonial thought.
+He is the author of Radical Democracy in Modern Indian Political Thought (Cambridge 2023), the first study of an intellectual tradition of federalist, participatory democracy in South Asia.
+His research interests lie in modern political and legal philosophy, particularly around questions of empire, political representation, and statehood.
+He is also interested in the fields of comparative and global political thought.
+His current research explores the evolution of parliamentary liberalism within South Asian political thought.
+Prior to joining UCLA, Professor Parasher was Junior Research Fellow in Political Thought and Intellectual History at King’s College, University of Cambridge.

 Education